MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 ### Custom HTTP transport

 A transport sends an HTTP request and returns its response/error.
-The transport is invoked by the last policy in the pipeline and is the first to handle the response before returning the response/error back to the pipeline's policies (in reverse order).
+The transport is invoked by the last policy in the pipeline.
+It's the first policy to handle the response before returning the response/error back to the pipeline's policies (in reverse order).

 By default, clients use the shared `http.Client` from Go's standard library.

-You create a custom stateful or stateless transport in the same manner as a custom policy.
-In the stateful case, you implement the `Do` method inherited from the [`Transporter`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L23) interface.
-In both cases, your function or `Do` method again receives an `azcore.Request` and returns an `azCore.Response` and performs actions in the same order as a policy.
+You create a custom stateful or stateless transport in the same way that you create a custom policy.
+In the stateful case, you implement the `Do` method inherited from the [Transporter](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L23) interface.
+In both cases, your function or `Do` method again receives an `azcore.Request`, returns an `azCore.Response`, and performs actions in the same order as a policy.

-### How to delete a JSON field when invoking an Azure operation
+### How to delete a JSON field when you invoke an Azure operation

 Operations like `JSON-MERGE-PATCH` send a JSON `null` to indicate a field should be deleted (along with its value):